Architectural Review Boards in Westchester: Which Towns Have Them and What They Look For

 • Smaller villages (Ardsley, Elmsford within Greenburgh): generally administrative review without ARB, with most exterior work clearing without board involvement.

-• Rye Brook, Port Chester (within Town of Rye): village building departments with administrative review on most residential scope.
+• Rye Brook, Port Chester (within Town of Rye): village building departments with administrative review on most residential scope; verify with each village.

 The pattern: villages that grew up around a historic core or have strong character identity tend to have active ARBs/HPCs.
 Towns with newer construction or no central historic core tend to handle review administratively.